jdansev/Messenger-with-React-and-Electron/README.md

 The motivation for this project came to me during my senior year of university.
 Facebook's Messenger was how everyone on campus communicated, and I dared to wonder how challenging would it be to build something similar.

-It started as a concept in my head.

 Doing some research, it needed two parts--

 Frontend: The UI itself, I planned to go all out making the sleekest user experience, complete with a stylish interface, popout menus and satisfying user interactions.